 Some landlords and property management companies report rent payments to credit bureaus.
 If yours does, making on-time rent payments can help build credit history.

-If your landlord doesn’t report rent payments, you can use a rent reporting service to have your rent payments reported to the credit bureaus.
+If your landlord doesn’t report rent payments, you can use a rent reporting service to have your rent payments reported.
 Research the available services to find one that best fits your needs.

 Conclusion

-Building a strong credit foundation at age 18 is a crucial step towards future financial success.
-By understanding the basics of credit and developing responsible credit habits, you can set yourself up for a bright financial future.
+Starting to build credit at 18 is an important step towards future financial success.
+By learning the basics of credit and practicing responsible financial habits, you can create a solid foundation that will benefit you throughout your life.